k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 </table>
 <p>&nbsp;</p>

-#### Set Fabric Time-Zone
+#### Set Fabric Time Zone

 Fabric is a multi-node, multi Datacenter (DC) system which interacts and exchanges data with target and source systems and exposes APIs.

-This may present a challenge when dealing with time-zones.
+This may present a challenge when dealing with time zones.

-By default, Fabric is configured to use **UTC** (Coordinated Universal Time) time-zone, regardless of the time-zone of the host server.
-UTC time-zone is roughly equivalent to **GMT time** and does not observe Day Light Saving.
+By default, Fabric is configured to use the **Coordinated Universal Time (UTC)** zone, regardless of the time zone of the host server.
+UTC is roughly equivalent to **GMT time** but does not observe Day Light Saving.

-When getting data from source systems and storing it in Fabric, the best practice is to normalize all timestamps, populated in Fabric, to UTC and store any additional time zone information in separate fields.
+When getting data from source systems and storing it in Fabric, the best practice is to normalize all timestamps (populated in Fabric) to UTC and store any additional time zone information in separate fields.

 When exposing or exporting data to upstream systems that require a different time presentation, the conversion should be done during the data movement (not stored in Fabric) and planned per consumer.

-This behavior makes it easier to process logs and analyze data interchange of cross time zones datacenters, nodes and external system.
+This behavior makes it easier to process logs and analyze data interchange of cross time zones datacenters, nodes and external systems.

-Fabric does allow changing this default behavior and changing the process time-zone from UTC to the server's local time:
+Fabric does allow changing this default behavior and changing the process time zone from UTC to the server's local time:

-- Go to the jvm.options file in the config directory and uncomment the following line (remove the # character) from the following parameter: **#-DFABRIC_LOCAL_TIMEZONE=true**.
+- Go to the **jvm.options** file in the **config directory** and uncomment the following line (remove the # character) from the following parameter: **#-DFABRIC_LOCAL_TIMEZONE=true**.

-   This affects internal activities such as [log file reporting](/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md) or trace files and can also change the behavior of some JDBC drivers against date fields that contain time-zone information.
+This affects internal activities such as [log file reporting](/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md) or trace files and can also change the behavior of some JDBC drivers against date fields that contain time zone information.

 <!-- drop 4- add a link to trace -->

-- To change the way data is saved into fabric, open the config.ini file in the config folder and change the **DATETIME_FORMAT_LOCAL_TIMEZONE** parameter as follows:
+- To change how data is saved to Fabric, open the **config.ini** file in the **config folder** and change the **DATETIME_FORMAT_LOCAL_TIMEZONE** parameter as follows:

    **DATETIME_FORMAT_LOCAL_TIMEZONE=true**

-   This affects the conversion of Date objects to a table field entry in the Fabric database and formats them according to the  	Wall Time of the local time-zone.
+   This affects the conversion of Date objects to a table field entry in the Fabric database and formats them according to the Wall Time of the local time zone.

 Note that you must restart Fabric after making these updates.

-Since these entries affect different stages of data intake and exposure, it is important to test the date format after changing them to make sure the required format is achieved against all sources and data types.
+Since these entries affect different stages of data intake and exposure, it is important to test the Date format after changing them to make sure the required format is achieved against all sources and data types.
 Changes will not affect data already in the database.

 ### node.id

 This file lists Fabric node identifiers for the Affinity mechanism.
-The following identifies can be set in the node.id file:
+The following identifiers can be set in the node.id file:

 -  **uuid**, if this parameter is not defined, Fabric automatically generates a value for the **uuid** during startup.
 - **logical_id,** used to define an Affinity for the Fabric jobs mechanism.
 The logical_id contains only letters and numbers.
 Several nodes can share the same logical_id.
 In addition, several logical IDs can be set for one node.
 The priority of each logical_id can be defined by adding several threads that will be allocated for each logical node.
 The number is concatenated to the logical_id name by a colon.
 For example, the logical_id for a given node has the following values: A:2, B:3, and C:6.
 If there are 10 threads in the pool for this node, then the job using logical_id **C** as an Affinity will get higher priority on this node, as 6 out of the 10 threads will be allocated to this job.